 Welcome to my personal homepage.
 My professional profile at the CSI website is here (in French) and here (in English).
 You will find a PDF version of my CV here (and you can see how I look like here, here or here, also here).

-My primary research fields are science and technology studies and economic sociology.
+My primary research fields are science and technology studies, economic sociology, organization studies and anthropology.
 Most of my earlier focus is on the social studies of finance.
-My main research topics in this area are trading technologies and the automation of financial markets.
+My main research topics in this area were trading technologies and the automation of financial markets.
 This includes work on the automation of the Paris Bourse (the main topic of my PhD dissertation), on trading room telephony and on back-office management.
-My work in this area primarily aims at analysing the role of technical devices in the shaping of markets and at contributing to an empirical, pragmatist approach to the study of calculation.
-I am also interested in the sociology of economics, and in the study of economic experimental practices.
-My research interests also include the sociology of quantification, cultures of performance and transparency in management, the sociology of testing, the social studies of architecture and responsibility in innovation.
+My work in this area primarily aimed at analysing the role of technical devices in the shaping of markets and at contributing to an empirical, pragmatist approach to the study of calculation.
+My objects of inquiry evolved from there to the sociology of economics, the anthropology of capitalism, the politics of innovation and the pragmatics of organization.
+My research interests also include the sociology of quantification, cultures of performance and transparency in management, the sociology of testing andthe social studies of architecture.
 Further research projects include the study of performativity in business education, management consulting and entrepreneurial finance.
-I also provide consultancy on these and similar topics to public sector institutions and to private organizations, and I participate in policy-oriented initiatives.
+I also provide consultancy on these and similar topics and participate in policy-oriented initiatives.

 |You will find here a selection of references to published scholarly work, with links to abstracts and files when available (publisher's electronic files or earlier working versions).
 Please do contact me if you have difficulties accessing the files or databases.
 For a full list of publications, see my CV here.|